coresolutionsltd/coresolutions.ltd/src/content/blog/auto-rotating-credentials-with-secrets-manager.md

 ## Setting Up AWS Secrets Manager

 First, we'll create a secret in AWS Secrets Manager to store our RDS credentials.
 If you're using the AWS Management Console, you can enable automatic rotation when creating the secret.
 This will automatically create a Lambda function with the appropriate IAM role to handle the rotation.
-If you're using Infrastructure as Code tooling like Terraform, you'll need to create the Lambda function and IAM role separately.
+If you're using Infrastructure as Code tooling like OpenTofu/Terraform, you'll need to create the Lambda function and IAM role separately.

 The secret will store the following information: